dansmyers/ComputerOrganizationAndArchitecture/Assignments/2-Integers_Arrays_and_Pointers.md

 a & b =   01111101
 ```

 Use this knowledge to compute the following bitwise operations.
-Give your answers in hexadecimal and show your work:
+Give your answers in hexadecimal and show your work.
+Put your answers in a file called `bitwise.txt`.

 - `0xC7 | 0xA8`
 - `0xC7 & 0xA8`